SL2610 Build and Flash with CLI

 • Release RESET, then release USB_BOOT.

-• There are two supported modes of flashing
+• There are three supported modes of flashing:

 • Flash Entire eMMC Folder